Home Pricing

 CoreLogic crawls and scrapes 5.5+ billion property records spanning 50+ years as well as other public records to get your data.
 You can get some of these public records suppressed, but most are there to stay.

 Data brokers like CoreLogic are often tight-lipped about exactly how they source your data.
-Most get at least some of your data from public sources, but many draw upon private databases they get from other data brokers.
+Most get at least some of your data from public sources, but many draw upon private databases from other data brokers.

 We recommend opting out of as many data brokers as possible to protect your data privacy.
 This may also weaken CoreLogic’s ability to profile you.